The following tools are examples you can use in your practice to promote sustainability to the public and incorporate it in to your practice.

 This activity is an introductory level suite of discussion-based activities to get community members, fellow professionals, or clients thinking about how their own food traditions and cultural wisdom aligns with sustainability.

-Great Meals for a Change was created as part of a research project which examined the effectiveness of people hosting a meal with friends and using educational activities (with a toolkit) to guide and support conversation about sustainable food and food systems (Warner, Callaghan & de Vreede, 2014).
+Great Meals for a Change was created as part of a research project which examined the effectiveness of people hosting a meal with friends and using educational activities with a toolkit to guide and support conversation about sustainable food and food systems (Warner, Callaghan & de Vreede, 2014).
 A party-style “sustainable meal” can be an effective way to shift norms and disseminate knowledge about sustainable food.

 Feedback?
 Questions?
 Ideas?
 Contact the ICDA SFS Coordinator: ICDAsfs.firstname.lastname@example.org